 The project is divided into two phases.
 In the first phase, (November 2017-May 2018) aimed at making an inventory of the GeoBIM state-of-play in the participating countries by means of a questionnaire.

 The second phase aims at the definition of a workflow and of the specific requirements of the data for managing GeoBIM information within two specific use cases:

-The project is expected to finish end 2019.
+The project is expected to finish middle 2020.